ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/_index.md

 ---
-title: Profile the Performance of ML models on Arm
+title: Profile the Performance of Machine Learning models on Arm

 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for software developers who want to learn how to profile the performance of ML models running on Arm devices.
+who_is_this_for: This is an introductory topic for software developers who want to learn how to profile the performance of Machine Learning (ML) models running on Arm devices.

 learning_objectives:
     - Profile the execution times of ML models on Arm devices.